kh8fb/int-gradients-image-server/README.md

 OR

-	intgrads -lb /path/to/lanet_model.pth --cuda
+	intgrads-images -lb /path/to/lanet_model.pth --cuda

 This command starts the server and load the model so that it's ready to go when called upon.
-The pretrained and finetuned BiT and LaNet models can be downloaded from this [Google drive folder]()
+The pretrained and finetuned BiT and LaNet models can be downloaded from this [Google drive folder](https://drive.google.com/drive/u/0/folders/1KtuVv2GPtbcuy9fifuCXySuqQhcPc-nO)

 You can provide additional arguments such as the hostname, port, and a cuda flag.